Signed in as:

 Each year, Andona provides at least five $2,000 scholarships to high school seniors whose official, permanent residence is in Andover.
 Applicants must also be ranked in the upper 50% of their high school class and have plans to continue their education after graduation from high school.
 One of the scholarships is chosen by the Andover High School Guidance Department.
 The Scholarship Committee reviews the applicant’s academic performance, community service, extracurricular and employment activities, and character.
 These scholarships are for one year only and are to be applied to the recipient’s first year of post high school education.

-2023 Scholarship Applications are now open.
+2023 Scholarship Applications are closed.